-- Five long sleeve shirts - Three trousers - One back brace - One hat, which is deemed appropriate by the Manager of Works and Services Infrastructure will be issued as required. - One set of protective footwear will be issued if required.
-An additional set of footwear may be authorised by the Manager of Works and Services Infrastructure when considered appropriate and necessary. - Wet weather protection may be issued if deemed required by the Manager of WorksInfrastructure.
+- Five long sleeve shirts - Three trousers - One back brace - One hat, which is deemed appropriate by the Manager of Infrastructure will be issued as required. - One set of protective footwear will be issued if required.
+An additional set of footwear may be authorised by the Manager of Infrastructure when considered appropriate and necessary. - Wet weather protection may be issued if deemed required by the Manager of Infrastructure.

 Employees may supply their own pair of protective steel-capped work boots and/or work trousers at their own expense if so desired, provided these items meet the appropriate safety requirements and have been approved by the Manager of Infrastructure.
+All employees working outdoors shall be issued with and, when practicable, wear general purpose sun protection glasses and sunscreen.